September 20, 2018, by Carla

 4. Steer your career

-As a postgraduate student, you have access to the full range of services from the Careers and Employability Service, including one-to-one advice, skills workshops, employer events and careers fairs.
+As a postgraduate student, you have access to the full range of services from the Careers and Employability Service, including one-to-one advice and all our events.
 Employers who come onto campus are keen to meet postgraduate students to find out about your specialist skills.

-If you are interested in learning more about specific sectors, you will find our range of Spotlight On events very useful.
+If you are interested in learning more about specific sectors, you will find our range of job and sector insight events very useful.
 At these, you will get to hear insights from industry professionals working in particular sectors; it’s usually a good opportunity for networking too.
 Check out our events now.

 5. Talk to a mentor